What Do I Do if I am Served With Divorce Papers in Arizona

 There are several ways you can be served with divorce papers; so, what do you do if served with divorce papers in Arizona.
 First, you should carefully read all of the divorce papers that have been served upon you.
 Those documents will contain information regarding the allegations made against you in the divorce and what your spouse is asking the court to do in your divorce.

-Those divorce documents will also contain information of what you can do and what you are prohibited from doing during the divorce case.
+Those divorce documents will also contain information about what you can do and what you are prohibited from doing during the divorce case.
 They will also provide you with information on your next steps in the divorce.
 So, read the divorce papers carefully and make an outline of the information contained in those documents.

 One of the documents that will be served upon you is a Summons.
 A Summons is a court order issued by the Clerk of the Court commanding you to file a written Response to Petition for Dissolution of Marriage.